civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 2003-11-12
 Fixed: English ldl_str.txt corrected to the correct description for Neptune world.
-Fixed: Do not cause an Assert failure - in the debug version - when slaves revolt and capture a city.
 Fixed: Replaced Shield references with Food ones in the food functions.
 Fixed: Removed an AI mental block which prevented it from placing gold improvements on forest tiles.
 Unfortunately, this is not a very general solution: it will not work for